Anders Lee Game Preview: Islanders vs. Flyers

-The New York Islanders, Anders Lee among them, play the Philadelphia Flyers on Wednesday at 7:30 PM ET, at UBS Arena.
-If you're thinking about a wager on Lee against the Flyers, we have lots of info to help.
+Anders Lee and the New York Islanders will play the Philadelphia Flyers at 7:30 PM ET on Saturday, at UBS Arena.
+Looking to wager on Lee's props versus the Flyers?
+Scroll down for stats and information.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.